 2. TALK TO SOMEONE

-Reach out to someone.
+Another tip for dealing with depression is to reach out to someone.
 Possibly, a trusted adult, friends or family.
 Don’t feel alone in your feelings.
 Avoid the desire to ignore your feelings of depression.
 You will likely find greater relief about what you’re feeling when you seek support from someone you trust.

 Talk with them about the things that are triggering your feelings of depression.